Carnival’s tiny Ocean Medallion wearable brings tech luxury to cruise ships

 For me, that’s a mind blower.
 I went on a cruise years ago and I remember have to pay $15 a minute to use the one computer on the ship with a slow satellite connection.

-“The apex of the technology is the human interaction,” Paggett said.
+“The apex of the technology is the human interaction,” Padgett said.
 “This is the first intelligent guest operation.”

 Carnival is retrofitting as many ships as it can at the moment.
 But it takes time, as cruise ships are out of service only 12 to 14 days every three years.
 But this kind of investment can make even an older ship seem brand new, and retrofitting a ship with new technology is a lot cheaper than making a brand new ship.
 Carnival has six new ships coming in 2020, but it could retrofit the whole fleet in the coming years.